 Working from home makes it easy for employees to overwork themselves.
 While this might show some immediate returns for your business, the long-term negative effect on your team’s mental health will not be worth it.

-Breaks and Lunches
+Breaks and Lunches for Remote Working

-Invest In The Right Tools
+Invest In The Right Remote Working Software

 The chances are high that you’ve added a number of tools to your team’s toolbox while working remotely.
 Remote work often leads to a higher need for communication, editing, and project management tools.
 Some tools, however, can lead to additional stress rather than reducing the overall amount of stress faced by team members.